anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.1.7"></a>
 #### 9.5.1.7 Expectation 4: Providing Trials Results

-As a community, CNTT is concerned with the privacy of the participant data.
-CNTT subscribes to the LFN anti-trust policies ( https://www.linuxfoundation.org/antitrust-policy/ ) and the LFN Privacy Policy ( https://www.linuxfoundation.org/privacy/ ).
+As a community, CNTT is concerned with the privacy of participant data.
+CNTT abides by the LFN anti-trust policies ( https://www.linuxfoundation.org/antitrust-policy/ ) and the LFN Privacy Policy ( https://www.linuxfoundation.org/privacy/ ).
 As discussed in the Pre-trials activity section of the document, data generated by the trials will be secured to protect participant privacy.
-Additionally, should participants have concerns regarding the data they generate from the trials, CNTT will either work with the participant to eliminate their concerns, honor instructions from the participant on the data use, or agree to exclude that participant’s data from the analysis.
+Additionally, should participants have concerns regarding the data they generate from the trials, CNTT will either work with the participant to eliminate their concerns, honor instructions from the participant on limitations to the data use, or agree to exclude that participant’s data from the analysis.

 <a name="9.5.1.8"></a>
 #### 9.5.1.8 Conclusion: Final Deliverable - End-of-Trial Report

-Upon completion of field trials, CNTT shall develop an End of Trial Report which summarizes the overall conclusions based on the evaluation, to include:
+Upon completion of field trials, CNTT write an End of Trial Report which summarizes the overall conclusions based on the evaluation.
+The report will include:

-1. Successes: What went activities went well generally or specifically?
-How did it compare to the past or alternative results?
+1. Successes: What activities went well both generally and specifically?
+How did it compare to past or alternative results?
-2. Challenges: What didn’t go well overall?
-What impact could these challenges have on adoption?
+2. Challenges: What did not go well overall?
+What impact could these challenges have on future community adoption?
-3. Discoveries: What are key discoveries/strategic learnings about any CNTT approaches or methods?
+3. Discoveries: What are key discoveries/strategic learnings about any of the CNTT approaches or methods?
 Other?
-4. Decisions and Recommendations: Identification of key decisions made and list of what corrective actions shall be taken?
-What to enhance, maintain, or discontinue?
+4. Decisions and Recommendations: Identification of the key decisions made and list of what corrective actions shall be taken.
+What shoud be changed, enhanced, maintained, or discontinued?
-5. Next Steps: Indication of proposed steps and activities to be undertaken by the community
+5. Next Steps: Indication of proposed steps and activities to be undertaken by the community to further the objectives of the CNTT work group.

 ### 9.5.2 CNTT Field Trials Approach

-### 9.5.2.1 Background
-The Common NVFI Telco Taskforce (CNTT) is building a set of infrastructure standards to be implemented within telcos to improve cost effectiveness and speed of delivery of Virtual Network Functions.
-As part of the standards development, the organization has built a Reference Model (RM) on which Reference Implementation (RI) and Reference Conformance (RC) standards have been defined.
-For CNTT to ensure value add to Telco industry operators, suppliers, and end user customers, it is running field tests to validate the feasibility, utility, and effectiveness of its methods (RI/RC standards).

-<a name="9.5.2.2"></a>
-### 9.5.2.2 Purpose of this Document Section

-The purpose of this document is to define the goals/outcomes, expectations, and roles necessary to support the CNTT release trials.
-The document will define/discuss the following:

-*	Purpose of field trials
-*	Goals/desired outcomes of the field trials
-*	Success indicators
-*	Intentions and expectations
-*	Action plan
-*	Resource requirements
-*	Metrics definition

-<a name="9.5.2.3"></a>
-### 9.5.2.3 Field Trial Purpose

-In the truest form, adoption of a standard is an indication of it’s success within an industry.
-Standards developed must be interactively tested in multiple environments or “trialed” to ensure they are practicable, functional, and operative.
-Without running trials to validate the CNTT approach, standards may not provide intended value across a sufficient spectrum of participating entities to be widely adopted.

-<a name="9.5.2.4"></a>
-#### 9.5.2.4 Intents

-1)	This is a partnership approach to validate CNTT community is adopting a consistent approach
-2)	Validate RI-1 specifications and RC-1 test suite, not VNFs or NFVI’s in the trial

 <a name="9.5.2.5"></a>
 #### 9.5.2.5 Key Expectations and Assumptions